General Air Transportation

 Amount of Education Required for Careers Related to General Air Transportation

 Some degrees associated with general aeronautics/aviation/aerospace science and technology may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will open up to you.
+In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to general aeronautics/aviation/aerospace science and technology have obtained the following education levels.